New York is home to more ski areas than any state in the US; ISKINY.com counts more than 50.

 - Adirondack Ski Areas

 There are two ski areas that continue to operate near NYC.
 Mount Peter and Thunder Ridge offer the amenities found at the larger areas and are great places to learn how to ski.
-Farther north, and in the Hudson Valley, Catamount and Holiday Mountain have more vertical.
+Farther north, and in the Hudson Valley, Catamount has more vertical.

 Farther up the highway are the Catskill ski areas, located about 100 miles north from New York City.
 There are 4 very different ski areas in operation in the region.
 All theses areas have solid vertical and acreage and receive 100 – 175″ of snow on average each season.
 This area is home to some of the most visited ski areas in New York.

 The Adirondacks begin an hour north of Albany.
 Located here are the two largest ski areas in New York State in addition to a handful of smaller areas.
 New York owns and operates Whiteface, home of the 1980 Olympics and Gore Mountain in the town of North Creek.
 There are also four smaller areas and four community rope tows.

 To the west of the Adirondacks is the Tug Hill Plateau.
 The Tug gets abundant snowfall from lake effect snow coming off Lake Ontario.